pedroneto1209/mastering-embedded/Notes/cpp/cpp.md

  The << operator makes cout receive the string "Hello World!" and the endline parameter

  The cin.get() just waits for Enter to end the code

+ A bool is actually 1 byte instead of 1 bit, because we can't access 1 bit in the memory